kapilkamble/phs-gatsby-starter/content/pages/home.md

 #'https://ucarecdn.com/25594ddf-10a8-428d-970e-fd5b31f4ed6a/'
 subtitle: 'Its better than Chocolates because its healthier'
 meta:
-  description: This is a meta description.
+  description: SnackyBalls "Yummy...Yummy...Yummy".
+Its better than Chocolates because its healthier.
-  title: Planetary Health Snacks
+  title: Home
 ---

 Planetary Health Snacks with its SnackyBalls is a healthier option than reaching for a high calorie Chocolate.